 Examples of virtual blocks include Mux and Demux blocks and unconditionally executed subsystems.

 The elements of a signal array connected to a port of a nonvirtual block must be of the same data type.

 The signals connected to the input data ports of a nonvirtual block cannot differ in type.

 Control ports (for example, Enable and Trigger ports) accept any data type.

 Solver blocks accept only

-Whenever you start a simulation, enable display of port data types, or refresh the port data type display, the Simulink software performs a processing step called data type propagation.
+Whenever you start a simulation, enable display of port data types, or refresh the port data type display, Simulink performs a processing step called data type propagation.
 This step involves determining the types of signals whose type is not otherwise specified and checking the types of signals and input ports to ensure that they do not conflict.
 If type conflicts arise, an error dialog is displayed that specifies the signal and port whose data types conflict.
 The signal path that creates the type conflict is also highlighted.

 Note You can insert typecasting (data type conversion) blocks in your model to resolve type conflicts.
 For more information, see Data Type Conversion.